pytorch/ao/torchao/prototype/low_bit_optim/README.md

 optim = Adam8bit(model.parameters())
 ```

 To use 4-bit Adam, replace the above with `Adam4bit`.
+Similarly for `AdamFp8`.
 You can also change quantization block size by passing `block_size=value` to the optimizer.
-By default, block size is 2048 for 8-bit optimizers, and 128 for 4-bit optimizers.
+By default, block size is 2048 for 8-bit and FP8 optimizers, and 128 for 4-bit optimizers.

-**Other optimizers**: AdamW is also available as `AdamW8bit` and `AdamW4bit`.
+**Other optimizers**: AdamW is also available as `AdamW8bit`, `AdamW4bit`, and `AdamWFp8`.
 Other optimizers can be added based on demand.

 NOTE:
 - The low-bit optimizers require PyTorch >= 2.3